Package leaflet: Information for the user

 The muscular contractions of the womb during menstruation may sometimes push the IUS out of place or expel it.
 This is more likely to occur if you are overweight at the time of IUS insertion or have a history of heavy periods.
 If the IUS is out of place, it may not work as intended and therefore, the risk of pregnancy is increased.
 If the IUS is expelled, you are not protected against pregnancy anymore.

 Possible symptoms of an expulsion are pain and abnormal bleeding but Jaydess may also come out without you noticing.
-As Jaydess typically decreases menstrual flow over time, increase of menstrual flow may be a sign that Jaydess has been expelled.
-See section 2 “Warnings and precautions” for how to check if Jaydess is in place and what to do if you suspect that Jaydess is no longer in place.
+As Jaydess decreases menstrual flow, increase of menstrual flow may be indicative of an expulsion.

 Penetration or perforation of the wall of the womb may occur during placement of Jaydess, although the perforation may not be detected until sometime later.
 If Jaydess becomes lodged outside the cavity of the womb, it is not effective at preventing pregnancy and it must be removed as soon as possible.
 You may need surgery to have Jaydess removed.
 The risk of perforation is increased in breast-feeding women and in women who have insertion up to 36 weeks after birth, and may be increased in women with the uterus fixed and leaning backwards (fixed retroverted uterus).
 If you suspect you may have experienced a perforation, seek prompt advice from a healthcare provider and remind them that you have Jaydess inserted, especially if they were not the person who inserted it.